aryaman-sh/syngen-thesis/README.md

-This repository contains most files worked on during my thesis.
+This repository contains files worked on during my thesis.

 For running a simple version with single contrast
 `run synGen/sameContrastGen/utils/generate.sh`